simeononsecurity/simeononsecurity.ch/content/articles/ubiquiti-unifi-good-for-home-use/index.en.md

 2. **Cost**: UniFi devices are generally more expensive than off-the-shelf consumer routers.
 Consider your budget and whether the added features and reliability justify the cost.

 3. **Learning Curve**: If you're not tech-savvy, there might be a learning curve to using UniFi effectively.
-But once set up, it can provide a seamless and reliable network.
+But once set up, it can provide a smooth and reliable network.

 4. **Support**: While Ubiquiti offers support options, it may not be as user-friendly as the support provided by consumer router manufacturers.
 Consider your comfort level with troubleshooting technical issues.